c-zhou/oatk/README.md

 ## Installation

-You need to have a C compiler, GNU make and zlib development files installed.
+To compile Oatk from source code, you need to have a C compiler, GNU make and zlib development files installed.
 Download the source code from this repo or with `git clone https://github.com/c-zhou/oatk.git`.
 Then type `make` in the source code directory to compile.

+Oatk can also be installed from [BioConda](https://bioconda.github.io/recipes/oatk/README.html) via `conda install -c bioconda oatk` or as a [Nextflow nf-core module](https://nf-co.re/modules/oatk) via `nf-core modules install oatk`.

 ## Dependencies